The following tables describe the validated

 The U.S. record remains Mrs. Sarah Knauss at 119 years, 97 days.

 This list includes all new possible cases from the May 2002 Conference.
-In the coming weeks, Mr. Young will issue updated tables that includes these new cases as well, which totaled over 200.
+In the coming weeks, Mr. Young willl issue updated tables that includes these new cases as well, which totalled over 200.

-Click for the June 4, 2009 version of the Oldest Americans Table for each U.S. State.
+Click for the Oldest Americans Table Indexed by

 November 30, 2002; Click for a TABLE of 112 Year Olds or Older, Indexed by Country-of-Origin and then by order of National Recordholder's age. [ Note: Immigrants are covered separately from birth-and-death nationals.]
 This Table was prepared by Mr. Louis Epstein of New York.